Retrockit/universal-crawler/README.md

 #### Choose Your Installation Method

+⚠️ **IMPORTANT BROWSER SETUP**: This tool requires browser automation via Playwright.
+Each installation method includes specific steps to install browser files. **Do not skip the browser installation steps** or the crawler will fail with "browser not found" errors.

 **Pick ONE method below that matches your needs:**

 #### Method 1: Simple Installation (Recommended for Most Users)